Queen Elizabeth national park Uganda

 Birdwatching in Queen Elizabeth National Park

-Queen Elizabeth National Park is a birdwatcher’s paradise, with over 600 recorded species making it one of the most diverse birding areas in Africa.
+Queen Elizabeth is a birdwatcher’s paradise, with over 600 recorded species making it one of the most diverse birding areas in Africa.
 The park’s varied habitats, including savannah, wetlands, and forests, provide a haven for a wide range of birds.
 Notable species include the African fish eagle, papyrus gonolek, shoebill stork, and flamingos, which are often seen at the salt lakes.

 The park is a prime location for both novice and expert birdwatchers, offering exceptional opportunities to see a wide variety of both resident and migratory species.